The Best Pressure Washer Nozzles Reviews (in 2019)

 7. Pressure Washer Adjustable Nozzle

 This is basically an all-in-one pressure washer nozzle.
+This can be used in medium-duty machines like Campbell Hausfeld pressure washers or in light-duty units like Sun Joe pressure washers.
 With just one nozzle head you can already adjust the water pressure coming from the hose.

 To know more about the different types of pressure washer nozzles and the amount of force each can produce, watch this video: